 In any case, Sanders has now conceded the race before the convention and promised not to start floor fights based on the party platform.
 Furthermore, he gave a fawning endorsement of Clinton that alienated many of his supporters.

 So, was Bernie Sanders just waiting on the FBI?
-Did he believe he legitimately lost the race in June and was only holding out because he thought there was a chance Clinton would be indicted?
+Did he believe he legitimately lost the race in June and was holding out in case Clinton would be indicted?
 If so, Sanders is a bit more opportunistic than his persona would allow.